 Requirements to Volunteer in Peru: Volunteers at this project must be aged 18+ and have fluent English or Spanish.
-As you will be working with vulnerable children we also require a background check.
+As you will be volunteering with vulnerable children we also require a background check.

 We visited a number of communities in order to identify where the need and the potential for impact was greatest.
 The project was opened in the village of Oropesa in November 2010.

 Many of the villagers the project works with have moved from remote mountain areas to the village in search of work and a better future for their children.
 Their level of formal education is often low and it is not uncommon for them to have left education after primary school.
 This can lead to low incomes, a risky reliance on subsistence farming and poor awareness of basic health and hygiene regimes; resulting in poor health.
 In addition, for many of the parents in the village, Spanish is their second language after Quechua.
 This therefore makes it difficult for them to help and support their children with their school work.